6.2 Net Promoter Score (NPS) Survey

 • Against your prior wave.
 A 5-point movement across consecutive quarterly waves with the same cohort and same instrument is real signal.
 Smaller moves sit inside the noise floor.

 • Against behavior.
-Cross-tabulate NPS bracket against retention, expansion, and referral activity in your own data.
-If your promoters don’t actually retain or refer at higher rates than your passives, the score is decorative.
+Compare each NPS bracket against retention, account expansion, and referral activity in your own data.
+If your promoters do not actually retain or refer at higher rates than your passives, the score is not telling you much about loyalty.

-The open-ended “why” is where the actionable insight lives.
-Bucket verbatims by score bracket and look for repeated language: what promoters praise tells you what’s working; what detractors repeatedly complain about tells you what to fix first.
+The open-ended “why” is where the useful insight lives.
+Group the written answers by score bracket and look for repeated language: what promoters praise tells you what is working; what detractors complain about repeatedly tells you what to fix first.

 Biases & Tips